Maddix/AShip/README.md

 # AShip
 A very simple HTML5 Javascipt game engine.

-I originally start out working with Kinectjs

 This is my attempt at building a game engine.
-This project was started back in October 2013.
+I originally started out using
+<a href="https://github.com/ericdrowell/KineticJS/">KineticJS</a> for rendering with canvas, but due to a number of factors I decided to write my own rendering code.
+The project was started back in October 2013 and is still ongoing.

 # Libraries Used

 - <a href="https://github.com/bottlepy/bottle">Bottle.py</a> - Used to host a small server
 - <a href="http://jquery.com">Jquery</a> - Cross-browser support
 - <a href="https://github.com/jquery/jquery-mousewheel/">Jquery-mousewheel</a> - Used to get mousewheel input

+Everything else is made from scratch on top of canvas.

+# Features

+(Add list here)

 # Examples